 Academic entry requirements

-Applicants are also required to submit a personal statement of no more than 500 words
+Applicants are also required to submit a research proposal of no more than 1,000 words (pdf).

 English language entry requirements

 Applicants whose first language is not English must have successfully completed a Secure English language Test (SELT) in the last two years.
 Applicants who have obtained or are studying for a UK degree may apply without a SELT.
 However, the university may request a SELT is taken as part of any award made.

 English language IELTS requirements: an overall score of 6.5 with 6.5 in reading and writing, 6.0 in listening and speaking.

 If you have an English language qualification other than IELTS, please contact us to see if you are eligible to apply for a studentship.
 The UK Home Office will not accept TOEFL tests as proof of meeting the English language requirements.